The Commission Receivable Journal Entry is to record the accrued Commission.

 The commission-based strategy is justified by the need to boost sales.

-The commission-based remuneration for sales agents will be directly correlated with their effort.
+Commission-based remuneration for sales agents will be directly correlated with their efforts.

 Table of contents